background

 For instance, if the total turnover of a company is 1.0x, that would mean the company’s net sales are equivalent to the average total assets in the period.
 In other words, this company is generating $1.00 of sales for each dollar invested into all assets.

-The formula to calculate the total asset turnover ratio is as follows.
+The formula to calculate the total asset turnover ratio is net sales divided by average total assets.

 Total Asset Turnover Ratio = Net Sales ÷ Average Total Assets